-My favourite carry on backpack!
+My favourite carry-on backpack!
 I always try and travel carry on only if at all possible, and this backpack is perfect for it.

-If you’re doing adventure activities, or even just travelling on boats a lot (Southeast Asia looking at you!) these are a great addition to your pack.
+If you’re doing adventure activities, or even just travelling on boats a lot (Southeast Asia looking at you!) these are a welcome addition to your pack.
 They don’t take up much space and if you get a compression one they can actually help with packing.

 These help you win at packing life!
 I used to use plastic bags to separate my things and let me tell you, no one appreciates you in a hostel room trying to find stuff before you leave early at 5am.
 You an get small ones to fit in a carry on, or larger ones for your bigger luggage.